PayPal Launches Instant Transfer to Bank Solution

 Instant Transfer Differences

-Beginning a couple years ago, PayPal launched Instant Transfer to debit card, which gave people and businesses the ability to transfer their balance to eligible debit cards instantly.
+Beginning a couple of years ago, PayPal launched Instant Transfer to a debit card, which gave people and businesses the ability to transfer their balance to eligible debit cards instantly.
 Since then, the company has seen impressive adoption of the Instant Transfer to debit solution.

 Last year, PayPal announced Funds Now, which helps select businesses get access to funds from their completed sales within seconds by eliminating wait times due to holds, delays and reserves so they can spend or transfer money from their completed sales immediately, without having to pay any additional fees.

-With Funds Now, PayPal aspired to set a new expectations in payments – that immediate access to funds should be the norm rather than the exception for small businesses in good standing.
+With Funds Now, PayPal aspired to set new expectations in payments – that immediate access to funds should be the norm rather than the exception for small businesses in good standing.

 Currently, Funds Now is available to more than 3.5 million businesses across the US, UK, Australia, Canada, Germany, France, Italy and Spain.